501 Boylston Street

 Ambitious capital improvements for HVAC system upgrades and retrofits will continue to improve the energy efficiency of 501 Boylston Street as ownership and management strive to transition this vintage building to 21st century operating standards.

 "Pursuing energy conservation measures and initiatives is a focal point of our Asset Services team at CB Richard Ellis.
-Having our buildings benchmarked by ENERGY STAR as a starting point with the EPA and then later implementing energy savings best practices and improvements throughout our portfolio is an objective that not only benefits our clients and tenants, but the employees working in our managed buildings and the community we live in."
+Having our buildings benchmarked with ENERGY STAR as a starting point with the EPA and then later implementing energy savings best practices and improvements throughout our portfolio is an objective that not only benefits our clients and tenants, but the employees working in our managed buildings and the community we live in."

 -- Mark Tassinari, Executive VP, Partner, CB Richard Ellis